-Date of last Amendment: 3/18/2008 Approved by: Richard A. Gustafson, Chancellor
+Date Effective: 3/18/2008 Approved by: Richard A. Gustafson, Chancellor

 The Colleges are authorized to award Continuing Education Units (CEU) for those courses not eligible for credit toward a degree.
 One CEU will be awarded for every ten hours of instructional time.